jmcgrory/Design-Patterns/README.md

 # Design Patterns

-Personal reference of examples and descriptions of common design patterns.
+Personal reference of examples and descriptions of common design patterns and their use cases.
+Each pattern covered will include UML Diagram(s), an explanation of the rationale and an implementation of each pattern.

 ## Table of Contents